epkugelmass/stata-translate/README.md

 `-DskipTests` to skip testing).
 Copy or symlink `target/stata-translate-*-jar-with-dependencies.jar` and `src/main/stata/gtranslate.ado` to your Stata ado path.

 If you wish to run the junit tests, you must modify `src/main/resources/config.properties` to include your Google Translate API key.

+Maven must be able to find your copy of `stata-sfi.jar` for it to compile the project.
+Install the `jar` file to your local maven repository:
+`mvn install:install-file -Dfile=stata-sfi.jar -DgroupId=com.stata.sfi -DartifactId=sfi -Dversion=13 -Dpackaging=jar`

 ###Use